 - to communicate with deaf family members or friends; or

-American Sign Language is the language used by the majority of Deaf people in the United States and much of Canada.
-It is a visual/gestural language which has unique grammatical, lexical, and other linguistic features.
-It is not a manual code of English.
+American Sign Language (ASL) is the language used by the majority of deaf people in the United States and much of Canada.
+It is not a manual code of English but a visual/gestural language which has unique grammatical, lexical, and other linguistic features.

 Interpreting is a complex task that requires a high degree of fluency in two languages.
 Students must become fluent in ASL, and those who become ASL interpreters must use advanced cultural and linguistic knowledge to ensure that communication between parties is natural and effortless.